Will-Lounsbery-Scaife/ML4FG_protGPT2/README.md

 # NanoGPT2: De novo nanobody sequence generation using a fine-tuned protein language model
 This repo contains the associated code and results for the NanoGPT2 project.

-# Fine-Tuning
+# Preprocessing
-- Google Colab was utilized to generate and execute **protGPT_small.ipynb**
-- XXXX runtime was utilized in Colab to run the file
-- A supporting Python script, **run_clm.py**, was utilized to facilitate the fine-tuning process
+- The data was downsampled by a factor of 10 and preprocessed using <script>
 - Training and validation dataset are available upon request, as they are too large to upload to Github.

 Here is a sample of the dataset for reference: